sivarjun28/Simple_age_calculator/README.md

-# Simple_age_calculator
+# Simple age calculator using python
-calculating age using python
+An age calculator is a tool that allows users to calculate a person’s age on any speciic day based on their given DOB.